- Cellular mechanisms involved in neurodegeneration and neuroinflammation in response to diseases and chemical toxicity.

-The focus of my laboratory has evolved over the past decade to investigate hormones of the hypothalamic, pituitary, adrenal, pancreatic-axis (HPAP-Axis) under normal, disease or chemically challenged conditions.
+The focus of my laboratory has evolved over the past several decades to investigate hormones of the hypothalamic, pituitary, adrenal, pancreatic-axis (HPAP-Axis) under normal, disease or chemically challenged conditions.
 My research involves studying the expression, sorting, processing and secretion of HPAP peptide hormones such as vasopressin, oxytocin, insulin and ACTH.
 I have been funded to study these processes in diseases such as familial neurohypophyseal diabetes insipidus, autism and in response to nerve agents such as sarin.
 I am also involved in research on obstetrical/gynecological related diseases, such as pre-eclampsia, preterm birth, interstitial cystitis, and endometriosis.
 My long-term goals are to identify and investigate the effects that these diseases have on the regulation and dysfunction of the neuroendocrine and endocrine system.

 Research Line 1:

 Protection against sarin-induced neurotoxicity via an in vivo caspase inhibitor